carlosfrias/apigee-setup-ansible/installations/devportal/README.md

     ansible-galaxy install -r requirements -f

 ### Installer
-This playbook completes the installation of the `aio` instances of Edge.
+This playbook completes the installation of the `devportal` instances of Edge.

     ansible-playbook install.yml